GreenInfo-Network/GetOutside/README.md

 1. Download the ZIP file of the Get Outside source code, and unpack it on your PC.
 2. Edit application/config/config.php, following the instructions in the file.
+3. Create a database, and make note of the database name, user name and password.
-3. Edit application/config/database.php, following the instructions in the file.
+4. Edit application/config/database.php, following the instructions in the file.
-4. Upload the source code to your website hosting service.
+5. Upload the source code to your website hosting service.
-5. Point your web browser at the folder you just uploaded.
+6. Point your web browser at the folder you just uploaded.
 You will be walked through the setup process.

 Additional documentation is in the _docs_ subfolder.